 Relive our country’s history, celebrate our culture and heritage or be reacquainted with science by checking out the various museums in your area.

-If you are based in Metropolis, The National Museum of the Philippines and The Museum of the Filipino People are open daily (except Mondays) from 8AM to 5PM.
-Ayala Museum, Yuchengco Museum, Bahay Tsinoy, Casa Manila, The Mind Museum, Money Museum, Metropolitan Museum of Manila and The Presidential Museum and Library are also worth checking out as well as the other local government’s museums.
+If you are based in Metropolis, the three buildings of The National Museum of the Philippines are open from Tuesday to Sunday from 10AM to 5PM, admission is free.
+Ayala Museum, Yuchengco Museum, Bahay Tsinoy, Casa Manila, The Mind Museum, Money Museum, Metropolitan Museum of Manila and The Presidential Museum and Library are also worth checking out, as well as the other local government’s and school museums.

 Teeheee!
 Rejoice scuba divers because the Philippines is diveable all year round!
 Rain should not stop you from exploring the vivid and varied underwater scenery of our country’s waters.